Cirencester is a large town (not a city) in the Gloucestershire Cotswolds, with a population of around 19,000.

 Located 90 miles west (and slightly north) of London, to the south east of Cheltenham and Gloucester, and the north east of Tetbury, Cirencester is a very historic part of Britain and is a great place to learn about British history and architecture.

-This Roman city will provide you with a fantastic travel experience.
+The town of Cirencester will provide you with a fantastic travel experience.

 The photo above shows the church of St. John the Baptist, Cirencester, looming over the market square.

 There is still evidence of a Roman amphitheatre in Cirencester, although it has only been partially excavated.
+It is believed that this could have housed up to 8000 spectators in Romano British times.
+It’s now a scheduled ancient monument and looked after by English Heritage.

 The Gloucestershire Way walking tour features a 100 mile walk through the Cotswolds countryside.
 The walking tours are a great environment for taking photographs and just enjoying the fresh air.

-Other attractions in the Cotswolds area of outstanding natural beauty include
+Other attractions in the Cotswolds Area of Outstanding Natural Beauty include

 - Broadway Tower that was built in 1799